On the generalized dimensions of multifractal eigenstates: Introduction

-Looking at Eqs.~(\ref{chiD1}) and (\ref{chiD2}) it seems evident that there may exist further relations between generalized dimensions and the level compressibility, moreover, one may conjecture that the generalized dimensions of the multifractal spectrum must be also intimately linked together.
+Looking at Eqs.~(\ref{chiD2}) and (\ref{chiD1}) it seems evident that there may exist further relations between generalized dimensions and the level compressibility, moreover, one may conjecture that the generalized dimensions of the multifractal spectrum must be also intimately linked together.

-In the present work we show a series of relations between various generalized dimensions, $D_q$ and $D_{q'}$, and the level compressibility $\chi$ allowing for a generalization that for particular cases yields Eq.~(\ref{chiD1}) exactly and Eq.~(\ref{chiD2}) in the appropriate limit.
-In order to prove that, numerical simulations of various critical random matrix ensembles will be used.
+In Ref.~[\onlinecite{EPL12}] we have presented evidences that indeed a series of relations between various generalized dimensions, $D_q$ and $D_{q'}$, and the level compressibility $\chi$ exist allowing for a generalization that contains Eq.~(\ref{chiD1}) exactly and Eq.~(\ref{chiD2}) in the appropriate limit.
+In order to prove that, numerical simulations of various critical random matrix ensembles have been used.
+In the present work we wish to give a series of details that were not included in our earlier work.
 Moreover, by the use of our relations between generalized dimensions we state a clear link between the spectral and scattering properties of disordered systems at the metal-insulator transition.
-Finally, by exploring a deterministic model having a self-similar potential that produces multifractal eigenstates, we also show that our results are not restricted to random matrix models.
+Finally, by exploring both, a deterministic model having a self-similar potential that produces multifractal eigenstates and multifractal objects expressly constructed by the use of iteration algorithms, we also show that our results are not restricted to random matrix models.